lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Not necessary. |
 | Called on server? | Yes. |

-Called by `update()` and should be implemented to return a renderable result (such as a `TemplateResult`) used to render the component's DOM.

 The `render()` method has no arguments, but typically it references component properties.
+See [Rendering](/guide/components/rendering/) for more information.

 ```js
 render() {